joelfright/SQL-Project/README.md

 My SQL Project for Sparta Global

-`SQL Files` contains all the .sql files for each question
+`/sql` contains all the .sql files for each question

-`Excel Files` contains the excel files for 3.2 and 3.4
+`/excel` contains the excel files for questions 3.2 and 3.4

-`SQL Project.pdf` contains the documentation
+`SQL Project.pdf` is the full the documentation